-The size of Curlewis is approximately 20.3 square kilometres and has 4 parks covering nearly 0.2% of total area.
+The size of Curlewis is approximately 20.3 square kilometres and it has four parks covering nearly 0.2 per cent of the total area.

-The population of Curlewis in 2011 was 223 people and by the 2016 Census the population was 1,565 showing a population growth of 601.8% in the area during that time.
+The population of Curlewis in 2011 was 223 people and by the 2016 Census the population was 1,565 showing a population growth of 601.8 per cent in the area during that time.

-CoreLogic data indicates that the predominant age group in Curlewis is 0-9 years with households in Curlewis being primarily couples with children and are likely to be repaying $1,800 – $2,399 per month on mortgage repayments, and in general, people in Curlewis work in a professional occupation.
+CoreLogic data indicates the predominant age group in Curlewis is 0-9 years, with households in Curlewis being primarily couples with children and are likely to be repaying $1,800 – $2,399 per month on mortgage repayments, and in general, people in Curlewis work in a professional occupation.